Fowlpox: Fowlpox in chickens

 Fowlpox is a common disease in backyard chickens that have not been vaccinated.
 Most birds survive the infections, although very young or weak birds may be lost.
 The lesions initially looks like a whitish blister and appear on the comb, wattles and other skin areas.
 In rare cases lesions can be found on the body, legs and even sometimes the softer parts of the beak.
 The blisters develop into a dark scab and take about three weeks to heal and drop off.
 Fowlpox lesions, when in the infected birds mouth and throat can cause difficulty breathing, even death.
-Scarring may result and consequently exhibition poultry breeders prefer to vaccinate and avoid this disease.
 Management of the mosquito population can help reduce outbreaks of fowlpox.

 Fowlpox has demonstrated the capacity to contain integrated sequence from Reticuloendotheliosis virus (REV).
 Integrated sequence of REV may contain the complete REV provirus sequence or fragments of genome sequence.
 Not all fowlpox isolates contain REV integrates.
 Studies analyzing samples from 50 years ago have detected evidence of REV integrated sequences suggesting the integration of REV may not be a new emergence.
 Fowlpox with integrated REV sequences have been identified in some live fowlpox vaccine lots, in backyard chickens and in wild birds.
 Fowlpox infections with integrated REV sequence are linked with the development of lymphoma.